What To Do After Submitting Your Audition Tapes

 Step 5: Update Actors Access

-Actors Access is a goldmine—even if the interface feels outdated.
+Actors Access is a goldmine.
 Upload your best clips to your profile and organize them by song type, genre, or role type.

 Step 6: Add to Backstage